kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 #### CRI

 The CRI API is already capable of managing container images [via the `ImageService`](https://github.com/kubernetes/cri-api/blob/3a66d9d/pkg/apis/runtime/v1/api.proto#L146-L161).
-Those RPCs will be re-used for managing OCI artifacts, while the [`Mount`](https://github.com/kubernetes/cri-api/blob/3a66d9d/pkg/apis/runtime/v1/api.proto#L220-L247) message will be extended to mount an OCI object using the existing [`ImageSpec`](https://github.com/kubernetes/cri-api/blob/3a66d9d/pkg/apis/runtime/v1/api.proto#L798-L813) on container creation:
+Those RPCs will be re-used for the KEP, while the [`Mount`](https://github.com/kubernetes/cri-api/blob/3a66d9d/pkg/apis/runtime/v1/api.proto#L220-L247) message will be extended to mount an OCI object using the existing [`ImageSpec`](https://github.com/kubernetes/cri-api/blob/3a66d9d/pkg/apis/runtime/v1/api.proto#L798-L813) on container creation: